 Contrary to his baseless misrepresentation, faith – to a large extent – is an important part of our lives.
 We plant crops with the assurance that the seeds will sprout.
 We accept employment hoping to get paid and obtain loans, expecting to pay them back.
 Since none of us have seen God, nor were we present when the universe came into existence, whether we believe in God or not, our views largely involve a degree of faith.

 The uncertainty of atheism is evident in the fact that none of its claims explain how the Big Bang allegedly started the process that led to it and by which laws and mechanisms it came to be.
 None of them definitely tell us by what conceivable process life arose on earth.
 None of them can explain how the energy that comes from the sun is being carefully controlled in order not to spiral into decay or disorder as the second law of thermodynamics state.
 All they have are different theories – which atheists have to put faith in – none of which are convincing.

-Biblically, “Faith is…the evident demonstration of realities not beheld.”
-(Heb.
+Biblically, “Faith is…the evident demonstration of realities not beheld” (Heb.
 11:1).
-Our faith in God is based on evidences.
-On the other hand, the atheist’s faith is based on science which (as a variant of philosophy) starts with unproven axioms – as every imaginable belief system does.
-Many great historians, scientists and legal experts have become Christians not by emotion or a mystical experience, but by verifiable evidences and sound arguments.
+Our faith in God is based on evidence.
+On the other hand, the atheist’s faith is based on science which (as a variant of philosophy) starts with unproven axioms – just as every imaginable belief system does.
+Many great historians, scientists and legal experts have become Christians, not by emotion or a mystical experience, but by verifiable evidences and sound arguments.

 1. Cosmological argument

 The term cosmological comes from the Greek word cosmos meaning “world.”
 This argument is based on the fact that the world exists, and since something can’t come from nothing, there must be an original cause for the world’s existence.
 Every effect must have a cause.
 So, by examining the evidences of the cosmos, we can conclude that God exists.
 Every house surely has a builder (Heb.
 3:4)